GSA/search-gov/README.markdown

 Re-run your 'taxes' search and add '&affiliate=foo' to the HTTP request.

 ## Analytics
-If you are looking at the analytics functionality, it helps to have some sample data in there.
-This will populate your development database with a month's worth of data for 100 query terms:

-    rake usasearch:create_dummy_analytics_data DAYS=30 WORDCOUNT=100

-Give your user account admin privileges while you are at it.
+Give your user account admin privileges.
 Here's how with rails console:

     user = User.last
     user.update_attribute(:is_affiliate_admin, true)